 What does your social enterprise do?

-Rising Stars Cleaning offers professional quality cleaning and employment opportunities to ex-offenders.
+Rising Stars Property Solutions offers professional quality cleaning and employment opportunities to ex-offenders.
 We provide services such as property clearances, bio hazard clean-ups, deep cleans and waste removals and sell these services to a range of customers from multinational companies to home owners.
 There is no job too big or small!

-What motivated you to start your Rising Stars?
+What motivated you to start Rising Stars?